LuigiXHero/OoT-Randomizer-Music-Pack/OoT Instrument List and Custom Music Tips.md

 Also useful is this pack of OoT Soundfonts: https://www.mediafire.com/file/9pei4yktfd24fdo/OoT_Soundfonts.zip/file

-There is an all soundfont and a every bank gets one also.
+There is an all soundfont and every bank gets one also.
 Really useful to testing songs quicker.
 Just note that it isn't entirely accurate on the pitches of instruments so extra tweaking might have to be done.

 Instrument List for Seq64 conversions:
 Set 3 Main Orchestra